OpenCloses in 92 days

 How to apply

-- Read the program guidelines and collaborative resource document.
+- Read the program guidelines and the collaborative resource document.

 Processing and Agreement

-- Program staff may contact applicants for more information.
+- Program staff may contact applicants during the review process to request additional information.

-- All decisions are final and no appeals are considered.
+- All funding decisions are final and no appeal is considered.

 Additional information